Leghnider/d8/README.md

-# Acebook
+# d8

-This is a Node.js template for the Acebook engineering project.
+A dating site for single people.

 It uses:
 - [Express](https://expressjs.com/) web framework for Node.js.